 Citrine is a variety of quartz that ranges in colour from pale yellow to brown.
 In ancient times, citrine was considered a protector against snake venom and evil thoughts.
 It is one of the very few yellow stones in the gemstone spectrum – diamond and sapphire both come in yellow varieties, but they are expensive and can be rare.

 Blue topaz is a natural gemstone pale to medium blue in colour that is achieved by irradiation of colourless or lightly coloured topaz.
 The darkest blue gems are referred to as London Blue and are the most prized.
 Other shades include sky blue and Swiss blue.
 Topaz is said to dispel sadness, anger and nocturnal fears, and to warn its wearer of poisons.
 The ancient Romans associated aquamarine with power.

 If you want to incorporate any of these stone in your design we can design a bespoke engagement ring that shows off your chosen stones.

-This Gemstones Colour Guide is designed to show you that you have a number of options open to you when designing your own jewellery.
+This Gemstones Colour Guide, designed to help you understand the options open to you when designing your own jewellery.